verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] My grandpa always said one thing that stuck with me.
 He said "[name] you are a disappointment".
 I think he was on to something.
 - [ ] The dildo of consequences rarely comes lubed.
 - [ ] I didn't write any of that.
 My cat walked on my keyboard and then hit send with its whiskers.
 - [ ] There's no light for those who don't know darkness - Taukan from Vagabond
+- [ ] I affiliate religiously with [pizza]